-No. Appearance Reason 1 lopsided leveling Appearance 2 and 3 are visible simultaneously

-No. Appearance Reason 2 Smearing of the extrusion and possibly clogging of the nozzle. instead of being spread.
-Strands do not stick to the print bed but are Print bed and the nozzle are too far apart. the print bed but are being pulled away by (can be due to a wrong bed temperature also - better double-check) 4 Extrusion of rounded, unjoined strands.
+No. Appearance Reason 1 Asymmetrical layer thickness, especially of the first layer. lopsided leveling Appearance 2 and 3 are visible simultaneously 2 Smearing of the extrusion and possibly clogging of the nozzle. instead of the print bed instead of being spread.
+Strands do not stick to the print bed but are being pulled away by • the print bed but are being pulled away by can be due to a wrong bed temperature also - better double-check 4 Extrusion of rounded, unjoined strands.
 Print bed and the nozzle are too far apart.

-Leveling mistakes: examples of characteristic appearances of the first layer.
+appearances of the first layer.